On a white background

 The whole process of finding the right strength of your flash and correct white balance in your camera may seem a little technical, but in practice, you can quickly see if it looks right and you can quickly adjust the different variables so it gives the desired results .

-The images on this page with white background were all taken as described in the article and are largely unprocessed.
+on this page with white background were all taken as described in the article and are largely unprocessed.